andrewiggins/js-framework-tachometer/README.md

 ## View benches locally

 After building the frameworks you want to test (i.e. running `npm run build`), you can run a static file server in the root of the repo (e.g. [`http-server .`](https://npmjs.com/package/http-server)) to browser the build output bundles and html.
 Use this local deployment to debug issues with the app or to profile your framework.
+Running `npm start` runs an http file server for you.

 ## Deployment